 Since 2015 Riebe is a member of FST, Föreningen Svenska Tonsättare (The Society of Swedish Composers).

-Riebe won Third Prize at the 2016 Andrey Petrov Composition Competition in Saint Petersburg, Russia, with the orchestral piece Magma from 2015.
+In 2016 Riebe won Third Prize at the Andrey Petrov Composition Competition in Saint Petersburg, Russia, with the orchestral piece Magma.
 The six selected finalist compositions were performed by St. Petersburg State Symphony Orchestra during a concert in St. Petersburg Grand Philharmonic Hall.

 He also won the Second Prize at Uppsala Tonsättartävling (Uppsala Composition Competition) in March 2014 with his sinfonietta piece Geopoliticus Child, performed by Uppsala Chamber Orchestra.

-Riebe has received the Working Grant of the Swedish Arts Grants Committee in 2016, the STIM Grant (STIM-stipendium) and the composition scholarship of the Annik and Lars Leander foundation in 2015, the local grant of the Royal Swedish Academy of Music in 2014 and the Culture Grant of the city of Lund in 2012.
+Riebe has received the Working Grant of the Swedish Arts Grants Committee in 2016 and 2020, the STIM Grant (STIM-stipendium) and the composition scholarship of the Annik and Lars Leander foundation in 2015, the local grant of the Royal Swedish Academy of Music in 2014 and the Culture Grant of the city of Lund in 2012.

-He has also received commissions from Lunds Stadsorkester (Lund City Orchestra) and Akademiska Kapellet (Lund University Academic Orchestra) and he has had a long collaboration with the Nordic Youth Orchestra in Lund which premiered his music in 2008, 2009, 2010 and 2011.
+He has also received commissions from Lunds Stadsorkester (Lund City Orchestra), Odeum Music Center at Lund University, and Akademiska Kapellet (Lund University Academic Orchestra), and he had a long collaboration with the Nordic Youth Orchestra which premiered his music in 2008, 2009, 2010 and 2011.

-Riebe has worked with conductors such as Stefan Solyom, Mika Eichenholz, Paul Mägi, Ruth Reinhardt, Michael Bartosch, Leif Karlsson, Arkady Steinlucht, Christian Karlsen, Andreas Lönnqvist, Christoffer Nobin and Patrik Andersson.
+Riebe has worked with conductors such as Stefan Solyom, Mika Eichenholz, Paul Mägi, Ruth Reinhardt, B. Tommy Andersson, Michael Bartosch, Leif Karlsson, Arkady Steinlucht, Christian Karlsen, Andreas Lönnqvist, Christoffer Nobin, Patrik Andersson and Cecilia Martin-Löf.
 Outside Sweden his music has been performed in the United States, United Kingdom, France, Russia, Norway, Denmark, and Turkey.

-Since 2016 Riebe is Producer and Artistic Director of Lund Contemporary, a festival for contemporary music in Lund with Lund University as main organizer.
+Since 2016, Riebe is Artistic Director and Producer of Lund Contemporary, a festival for contemporary music in Lund with Lund University as main organizer.